 If there is a spot that you are concerned about, mark its location on the body map below.
 Use this table to record the date you saw it, its size, and what it looks like.

-If you find any ugly duckling moles or moles or spots on your skin showing the ABCDEs, mark it on your body map.
+If you find any ugly duckling moles or moles or spots on your skin showing the ABCDE signs, mark them on your body map.
 Then, call your doctor.
 It may not be melanoma, but your doctor or nurse will decide if you need to see a dermatologist.
 If you notice any small changes to these moles or spots, tell your doctor at your next routine visit.Back to top